 Mango is native to India and much grown in Southeast Asia.
 The popularity of mango is in all historical scripts and is the most loving fruit in India.
 They need a warmer climate which is found in Asia and is also grown in Mexico, Brazil, and the West Indies.

 Nutrition facts of Mango

-Mango is a low-calorie fruit that is high dietary fiber, Vitamin B6 and very low in saturated fat, cholesterol, and sodium.
-Its a great source of Vitamin A and C and contains folate, B6, iron, and a little calcium, zinc, and vitamin E.
+Mango is a low-calorie fruit that is high in dietary fiber, Vitamin B6, and very low in saturated fat, cholesterol, and sodium.
+It’s a great source of Vitamin A and C and contains folate, B6, iron, and a little calcium, zinc, and vitamin E.

-They are a good source of antioxidants, containing certain phytochemicals such as gallotannins and mangiferin and very rich in minerals like potassium, magnesium, and copper.
+They are a good source of antioxidants, containing certain phytochemicals such as gallotannins and mangiferin, and are very rich in minerals like potassium, magnesium, and copper.